YoussefTarek80/2D_Project_ComputerGrapics/README.md

 ### Requirements:
 Implement 2D package which contains:
       Drop down list for the following Requirements:
       a.
-Change the background of window to be white
+Change the background of window to be white <br>
       b.
-Try to change the shape of your window mouse
+Try to change the shape of your window mouse<br>
       c.
-User must interact with window using mouse only
+User must interact with window using mouse only <br>
       d.
-Try to make combination between your console and window
+Try to make combination between your console and window <br>
       e.
-Give me option to choose shape color before drawing from menu
+Give me option to choose shape color before drawing from menu<br>
       f.
-Implement item to clear screen from shapes
+Implement item to clear screen from shapes<br>
       g.
-Implement save function for all data in screen
+Implement save function for all data in screen <br>
       h.
-Implement load function to load data from files
+Implement load function to load data from files<br>
       i.
 Implement line algorithms [DDA, Midpoint and parametric]
       j.
 Implement Circle algorithms (Direct, Polar, iterative Polar, midpoint and modified Midpoint)